Harshal-Git/Sort/src/main/java/com/sortingArrayWithThreeTypesOfElements/readMe.txt

 	i/p: {2, 1, 2, 20, 10, 20, 1} & pivot = 2 => o/p: {1, 1, 2, 2, 20, 10, 20}

-3. Partition the given array around a given range in such a way that all elements from given range's smallest element comes on left & other elements comes on right.
+3. Partition the given array around a given range in such a way that all elements smaller from given range's smaller element will be on left & higher than the range's higher element will be on right.
+The elements within the range may appear in any order in-between extreme left & extreme right.
 Range has 2 point {a, b} where a <= b.
 (Q3*.java)

 	i/p: {10, 5, 6, 3, 20, 9, 40} & range = [5, 10]	=> o/p: {3, 5, 6, 9, 10, 20, 40}